Culture of violence makes for hit TV in Turkey

 From breakfast shows playing CCTV footage of robberies and road rage incidents to punch-ups in parliament on the nightly news, Turkish television is saturated with images of brutality - a symptom and perhaps cause, psychiatrists and rights workers say, of a culture increasingly numb to violence.

-“Why would a man kill?” prime-time talk show host Seda Sayan asked Calinak, who served two separate prison sentences for the murders before being released under an amnesty programme.
+“Why would a man kill?” prime-time talk show host Seda Sayan asked Calinak, who served two separate prison sentences for the murders before being released under an amnesty program.

 “The devil pushed her into a grave that she dug herself,” he replied, appearing on her TV show this month after taking part in a hit dating series called “Luck of the Draw” in May, in search of a new partner.